jameshughes89/cs102/.github/ISSUE_TEMPLATE.md

+:memo: :lipstick: :new: :bomb: :bug: :art: Add relevant emojis to title.
+[See style guide.](https://github.com/jameshughes89/cs102/blob/contribute/CONTRIBUTING.md#style-guidelines)
-:memo: :lipstick: :new: :bomb: :bug: :art: Replace this line with relevant emojis
+:memo: :lipstick: :new: :bomb: :bug: :art: Replace this line with only relevant emojis

 ### Issues or PRs
 Replace this text with links to issues and other PRs.
 [Link with a keyword if you can.](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-issues/linking-a-pull-request-to-an-issue)